single-cell-genetics/vireo/doc/genotype.rst

 the length of a short-read sequencing alignment.
 Importantly, freebayes_ has a set of options to filter reads and variants.

-Alternatively, cellSNP_ has a similar feature (still under development) to pileup the whole genome and identify the heterozygous variants in the pooled samples.
+Alternatively, cellsnp-lite_ has a similar feature (still under development) to pileup the whole genome and identify the heterozygous variants in the pooled samples.
 However, this mode doesn't have a sophisticated model and filtering strategy for indentifying candidate SNPs, and may struggle with confounders